-Low carb coconut flour muffins packed with raspberries and dark chocolate.
+The best low carb coconut flour muffins, packed with raspberries and dark chocolate.
 A delicious healthy breakfast for the whole family.

 A lot of readers ask me about substitutions in my recipes, and more often than not I am happy to oblige.
 I know that specific low carb ingredients can be hard to come by, and that people have dietary intolerances or preferences.
 I want my recipes to be as accessible to as many people as possible, so if it’s a matter or swapping coconut products for the dairy or using different sweeteners than what I use, I want to help people figure out how to make it work.

 But some substitutions are far trickier than others, and one of those is swapping coconut flour for almond flour or vice versa.
 It isn’t like substituting cake flour for bread flour or whole wheat for white.
 When I create an almond flour recipe, it’s based on the peculiar properties of almond flour and how it combines with other ingredients.
 When I decide to create a recipe based on coconut flour, I don’t start by comparing it to almond flour recipes.
 I start simply by figuring out what it will take to make the coconut flour work.
 They are such different beasts and require such different treatments.
 I just don’t see these two ingredients as interchangeable at all.